jxcore/jxcore/doc/api/jxcore-tasks.markdown

 If there is any idle subthread, it will be used to execute the task immediately.
 Otherwise it may wait until the other tasks will finish or some of the subthreads will become idle.

 The task is the function `method` with optional `param` as an argument.
 After the method completes, the `callback` will be invoked.
-It can receive one or twe arguments, depending if `obj` is provided or not.
+It can receive one or two arguments, depending if `obj` is provided or not.

 `obj` is a context object from the main thread and it can contain any value.
 If it’s not provided, the `callback` method will have only one argument, and it will be the result of the task `method`.